hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

-Address a race where snap and checkpoint syncs can cause a segfault when starting a worldstate download.
+This PR addresses a race where snap and checkpoint syncs can cause a segfault when starting a worldstate download.
+The segfault occurs when rocksdb snapshot transactions are read/written after a storage truncation.
+To prevent this and to ensure future uses of clear() and clearFlatDatabase() cannot cause segfaults, this PR:

 * adds BonsaiStorageSubscriber type to handle storage events
 * moves the subscription model from BonsaiSnapshotWorldStateKeyValueStorage up into BonsaiWorldStateKeyValueStorage
 * removes addCachedLayer from TrieLogManager, moves to AbstractTrieLogManager
+* TrieLogManager takes a snapshot immediately in addCachedLayer rather than deferring it
 * notifies subscribers on events that can affect the worldstate, specifically:
   * clear (truncate)
   * clearFlatDatabase (truncating a subset of storage)